Star Wars: The Old Republic: Gameplay

 Players join as members of either of the two main factions – the Galactic Republic and the Sith Empire.
 Although each faction is led by a benevolent or malevolent leader, it is emphasized that an individual member may possess a morality at any point along the light/dark spectrum.
 The project's key focus is to differentiate between the player's faction and morality.
 For instance, a member with ties to the Sith Empire following the lightside while attempting to achieve their own ends, which may be misaligned or different from a sith's vision.

 Player advancement occurs by a combination of mission completion, exploration, and defeating enemies.
-New skills, unlocked by level, are taught by trainers and can be learned in game at a multitude of locations.
+New skills are now learned automatically.
 Heroic missions exist that require the cooperation of multiple players to complete objectives, and can be repeated normally on a daily basis.

 While each class in The Old Republic favors a certain play style (ranged/melee damage, healing or support skills, or tanking), customization combined with companion characters allow for a class to be able to tackle many different situations, with or without the support of other player characters, and without requiring specific other classes in order to move forward.

 Players' choices permanently open or close storylines and affect players' non-player character (NPC) companions.
 It is intended that the game should provide more context for characters' missions than any previous MMORPG.
 Every character in the game, including the player character, features full voice dialog to enhance gameplay, and interactions feature a dialogue system similar to that used in the Mass Effect series.
 Players are able to choose from a variety of NPCs, although spending time with a single companion will help more in developing story and content than dividing time among several, and may even develop a love interest.
 It is possible for players to "blow it big time" if they fail to meet NPCs' expectations.
-Players also have access to several planets, including Korriban, Ord Mantell, Nal Hutta, Tython, Coruscant, Balmorra, Alderaan, Tatooine, Dromund Kaas, Taris, Belsavis, Voss, Hoth, Corellia, Ilum and Quesh, and the moon Nar Shaddaa.
+Players also have access to several planets, including Korriban, Ord Mantell, Nal Hutta, Tython, Coruscant, Balmorra, Alderaan, Tatooine, Dromund Kaas, Taris, Belsavis, Voss, Hoth, Corellia, Ilum, and Quesh, and the moon Nar Shaddaa.
 The planet Makeb was added in Patch 2.0, along with the Rise of the Hutt Cartel expansion pack.